shmaiii/Fantasy-World-Tracking/README.md

 - As a user, I want to be able to create and add a fantasy world to my world list in appropriate category
 - As a user, I want to be able to mark a fantasy world as "been to", "want to", and "favourite".
 - As a user, I want to be able to view the lists of worlds I have been to, want to go to, and favourite
-- As a user, I want to be able to view all worlds inside (both been to and not) (locked and unlocked)
+- As a user, I want to be able to view all worlds inside (both been to and not)
-- As a user, I want to be able to delete a world from my world list, or any list "been to", "want to", or "fav"
+- As a user, I want to be able to delete a world from my world list, or remove any list "been to", "want to", or "fav"
 - As a user, I want to be able to select a category and view all worlds inside it.